lukegniwecki/example-cryptocurrency-nexycoin/README.md

 ## Running the Blockchain and Creating Transactions
 The included *.json* files contain (1) example node addresses (*[nodes.json](https://github.com/lukegniwecki/example-cryptocurrency-nexycoin/blob/master/nodes.json)*) and the format of the transaction (*[transaction.json](https://github.com/lukegniwecki/example-cryptocurrency-nexycoin/blob/master/transaction.json)*).

-There are three nodes in this example cryptocurrecncy which use the following Flask addresses and ports:
+There are three nodes in this example cryptocurrency.
+The use the following Flask addresses and ports:

 - **Node 1:** http://127.0.0.1:5001/